Rubén Espinosa

 Rubén Manuel Espinosa Becerril (29 November 1983 – 31 July 2015) was a Mexican self-taught photographer and journalist.
 He worked for AVC News agency and Proceso and Cuartoscuro magazines.
 He covered daily news and social protests.
 He documented several protests where individuals were assaulted.
-Espinosa was killed in Narvate, Mexico City, Mexico along with four women.
+Espinosa was killed in Narvarte, Mexico City, Mexico along with four women.

 Personal

 Espinosa was born in Mexico City, Mexico.

 Career

 For the majority of his career, Espinosa concentrated on social movements and protests.
 As a self-taught photographer and journalist, he began his career with Eclipse Photo in Mexico City, Mexico.
 While with Eclipse Photo, his primary job was photography.
 In 2009, he was hired by Javier Duarte during his campaign as governor.
 Espinosa also worked in Xalapa, Mexico for seven years.
 Xalapa is considered one of the most dangerous places to practice journalism.
 Espinosa's interest in social movements led him to find employment elsewhere.
 In Veracruz, Espinosa became a correspondent for Proceso and Cuartoscuro magazines.
 During his employment with the magazine, Espinosa voiced his opinion regarding the treatment of journalists in Mexico.